The CRC’s Guide to Coordinating Clinical Research, Fourth Edition

 A vital resource for both novice and experienced clinical research coordinators alike, The CRC’s Guide to Coordinating Clinical Research is a one-volume training masterpiece that covers the roles and responsibilities of all key parties involved in managing clinical trials.
 It contains helpful tips and strategies for performing the job, checklists, key takeaways and exercises.

-In addition to the new features, the guide covers key topics like specific GCP regulations, principles of informed consent, writing and training on SOPs, IRB requirements and more:
+In addition the guide covers key topics like specific GCP regulations, principles of informed consent, writing and training on SOPs, IRB requirements and more:

 - Site feasibility studies